Rico-febrian/untitled-project-with-airflow-dbt-metabase/README.md

 # Exchange Rate Monitor

+Hello, welcome to my learning logs!

-ELT pipeline that extracts daily exchange rates from the Frankfurter API, stores raw data in MinIO, loads it into a PostgreSQL data warehouse, transforms it with dbt (orchestrated via Cosmos), and serves analytics through a Metabase dashboard.
-Pipeline is scheduled and monitored with Airflow, with failure alerts sent to Slack and Airflow metrics visualized in Grafana.
+In this project, I explored something new by building an ELT pipeline that simulates how a company might monitor daily exchange rates.
+The pipeline extracts data from the Frankfurter API, stores raw data in MinIO, loads it into a PostgreSQL data warehouse, transforms it with dbt (orchestrated via Cosmos), and serves analytics through a Metabase dashboard.
+Everything is scheduled and monitored with Airflow, with failure alerts sent to Slack and Airflow metrics visualized in Grafana.

+I hope you find something useful and can learn from this repository!

 &nbsp;